 Cameron: Keep it simple.
 You look at the press releases for Apple’s products, and they were so easy to understand.
-Take for instance, the communications around the iPod.
+Take, for instance, the communications around the iPod.
 It was all about,” 1,000 songs in your pocket.
 Listening to music will never be the same again.”
 Short words and short sentences packed with emotion and meaning.
 There were no clichés, no jargon.
 As Steve Jobs used to say, if a mere mortal couldn’t understand our communications, then we’d failed.
 And you didn’t want to fail if you worked for Steve Jobs.
 Simplicity is a lost art.
-I get districted and tempted to use complex wording, techno mumbo-jumbo, and it’s not easy following this rule.
+I get distracted and tempted to use complex wording, techno mumbo-jumbo, and it’s not easy following this rule.
 I’ll be sharing tips on how to do this during my talk at EMENAComm.
 The issue of simplicity was my biggest learning at Apple.
-And that is even more true today, when we live in a world where English isn’t everyone’s first language.
+And that is even more true today when we live in a world where English isn’t everyone’s first language.
 Keep it simple, and your communications will be more effective.

 Q: Apple has always been great about talking to people’s emotions, about product benefits.
 How did you do this so well?